-Do you feel called to adoption or foster care?
+Do you feel called to foster care or adoption?
 Do you long to be a parent to a child or youth and are you willing to offer your family to a child who desperately needs one?
 If you are so led, then it’s time for you to get started with the first step…

 How to become a Project 1.27 Family: